kendricchung-aqi/getting-started/ProvisioningTool.md

   ==================== Task options
   -Task                The setup task to perform.
 Use quotation marks.
-E.g., Task="create grade c:\Input\grades.csv" -SkipConfirmation    Set to true to confirm tasks to be performed. [default: False]
+E.g., Task="create grade c:\Input\grades.csv" -SkipConfirmation    Set to true to confirm tasks to be performed. [default: False] -AllowOverwrite      When true, an Export operation can overwrite an existing file. [default: False]

 Use the @optionsFile syntax to read more options from a file.